protofire/solhint/docs/rules/miscellaneous/import-path-check.md

 ### Notes
 - Rule checks relative and absolute path first.
 Then checks for each dependency path in config file
 - `searchOn`: an array of paths to check in specified order
+- If `searchOn` is empty only `DEFAULT_LOCATIONS` are used.
-- `searchOn` will concatenate with `default path locations` to check
+- If `searchOn` has value, will be concatenated with DEFAULT_LOCATIONS.
+- If config has `extends:recommended` or `all` and rule is overwritten with `searchOn`, values are concatenated with DEFAULT_LOCATIONS.

      *Default Locations:*
     - /[`~current-project`]